AMAZING WINTER ACTIVITIES IN VERBIER – SWITZERLAND

-While you cannot use the ski slopes during the day for sledging, there are plenty of pistes where you can sled.
-If you don’t want to pack heavy, you can borrow a sledge from one of the rental services.
+I’ll be honest with you – sledding somehow scares me.
+After a minor accident with a sled as a child, I was skeptical, but the night sledding was one of the most fun experiences I had.
+While you cannot use the ski slopes during the day for sledding, there are plenty of pistes where you can sled.
+If you don’t want to pack heavy, you can borrow a sled from one rental service.

-I did not see those tours being actively promoted, but if you book a dinner at Restaurant Chez Dany (from where you can also do the night sledging), you can choose whether you want to hike up or be picked up at the bus station.
+You might have seen those giant, weird bullies that clean the slopes after busy ski times.
+And in Verbier, you have the chance to sit in one of them and use it instead of a taxi.
+I did not see those tours being actively promoted, but if you book a dinner at Restaurant Chez Dany (from where you can also do the night sledding), you can choose whether you want to hike up or be picked up at the bus station.

 Mont-Fort is one of the highest mountain peaks in Switzerland that you can reach easily by cable car.
 And if there are cable cars and mountain peaks with amazing views, you know I am not far.

-But even for non-skiers, the trip to Mont-Fort is amazing.
+But even for non-skiers, the trip to Mont-Fort is terrific.
 There is not much to do or see on Mont-Fort (as you might know from mountain peaks like Jungfraujoch), but the view from 3,300 meters above sea level is impressive.
-You can see Matterhorn Mountain from there (though from this angle, it might take a while to recognize it), and also Mount Blanc.
+You can see Matterhorn Mountain from there (though from this angle, it might take a while to recognize it), and Mount Blanc.

-There are several restaurants and cafes to relax at and enjoy a (hopefully) sunny day up there.
+- There are several restaurants and cafes to relax at and enjoy a (hopefully) sunny day up there.

-Explore the Town
+Explore the Town Center of Verbier

-The village might be the biggest and most famous of the four valleys, but in the end, it is still small and you might be “done” with sightseeing quickly.
+The village might be the biggest and most famous of the four valleys, but in the end, it is still tiny, and you might be “done” with sightseeing quickly.
 However, due to its location, there is sunshine all day long (when the sun is out), and there are many places to sit down and relax.

 P.S.
 Yes, the Christmas Tree was still standing in the middle of the village center three weeks after Christmas (but is not it gorgeous?).